Pacific Northwest Native Plant Profile: Red-flowering Currant (Ribes sanguineum)

 Try it at home

-Mature size varies from around six to ten feet tall; width is typically similar, so do allow it enough space.
+Mature size varies from around six to ten feet tall; width is typically similar, so do allow it plenty of space so pruning won’t be necessary.
 A fast grower, it may reach four or five feet in just a few years and even produce blossoms as well.
-If you’re looking to use this shrub in a border, space them five to ten feet apart (on the low end if you want some density and overlap).
+If you’re looking to use this shrub in a border, space them six to ten feet apart (on the low end if you want some density and overlap).
 Although this shrub is quite drought tolerant when established (after two to three years), water it deeply but infrequently in the hot summer months thereafter, especially if your site receives a lot of sun or reflected heat from buildings or fencing, or if drainage is quick.
 Plant in fall for best results.

 Grab a partner